Tatum Paxley: NXT debut and Diamond Mine (2021–2023)

+Multiple storylines (2023–2025)

-Paxley would return to a main role again on the November 28, 2023 edition of NXT interrupting a segment involving, NXT Women's Champion Lyra Valkyria and Fallon Henley.
+Paxley returned to a main role again on the November 28, 2023, edition of NXT interrupting a segment involving, NXT Women's Champion Lyra Valkyria and Fallon Henley.
 Paxley took on the character of a deranged creep and began a storyline where she stalked Valkyria during backstage interviews and during her matches.
 Paxley turned face at NXT: New Year's Evil on January 2, 2024, after saving Valkyria from a beatdown by Lola Vice and Elektra Lopez, eventually developing an obsession and a crush on Valkyria.
 Ever since then, Paxley would interfere on Valkyria's matches to the latter's disapproval.
-At NXT: Roadblock on March 5, Valkyria and Paxley faced The Kabuki Warriors for the WWE Women's Tag Team Championship as a reward from Valkyria to Paxley for the latter not interfering with the former's title matches against Shotzi and Lash Legend in the previous week, but failed to win the titles after Valkyria inadvertently kicked Paxley.
+At NXT: Roadblock on March 5, Valkyria and Paxley faced The Kabuki Warriors for the WWE Women's Tag Team Championship as a reward from Valkyria to Paxley for the latter not interfering with the former's title matches against Shotzi and Lash Legend in the previous week; they failed to win the titles after Valkyria inadvertently kicked Paxley.
 On the April 9 episode of NXT after NXT Stand & Deliver where Valkyria lost the NXT Women's Championship to Roxanne Perez, Paxley turned on Valkyria and reverted to a heel.
 On the following week of NXT, Paxley revealed that her obsession with Valkyria was only because she had the NXT Women's Championship.
 Later that night, Paxley defeated Thea Hail after interference from Jacy Jayne and Jazmyn Nyx, and was attacked by Valkyria after the match.
-NXT general manager Ava then announced that Perez will defend the NXT Women's Championship against Paxley and Valkyria in a triple threat match at Week 1 of Spring Breakin on April 23, where Perez retained her title.
+NXT general manager Ava then announced that Perez will defend the NXT Women's Championship against Paxley and Valkyria in a triple threat match at Week 1 of Spring Breakin' on April 23, where Perez retained her title.
 Valkyria was subsequently promoted to the Raw brand in the 2024 WWE Draft the following week, ending the feud between the two.